-In addition to conforming to PP/9806, this Security Target Lite specifies an additional Organizational Security Policy P.CRYPTO in Section 3.4, and an additional Security Objective O.CRYPTO in Section 4.1.

-The CC security functional requirement to meet this Organizational Security Policy is Cryptographic Operation (FCS_COP.1), which is specified in Section 5.

-The security function to satisfy the FCS_COP.1 requirements is SF10 and is specified in Section 6.
+- In addition to conforming to PP/9806, this Security Target Lite specifies an additional Organizational Security Policy P.CRYPTO in Section 3.4. and an additional objective O.CRYPTO in Section 4.1. - The CC security functional requirements to meet this Organizational Security Policy are Cryptographic Operation (FCS_COP.1) and Cryptographic key generation (FCS_CKM.1), which are specified in Section 5. - The security function to satisfy the FCS_COP.1 and FCS_CKM.1 requirements is SF10 and is specified in Section 6.

-7.3.2 Specification of Security Management Functions
+7.3.2 Specification of Management Functions

-This is an addition to the Security Management Class (FMT).

-The security functions that satisfy the FMT_SMF.1 requirements are SF1, SF3, and SF6.
+- This is an addition to the Security Management Class (FMT) - The security functions that satisfy the FMT_SMF.1 requirement are SF1, SF3, SF6 and SF11.
 These security functions are described in Section 6.